 If a chamber or business association joins B:CIVIC, are our members automatically members, as well?

-When a chamber or business association joins B:CIVIC, all their employees are able to attend any B:CIVIC event, except special affinity groups for which they are not eligible (e.g., non-CEOs can’t attend the annual CEO Think Tank.)
-While we request that you share information about membership and special events open to the public to your members, they are NOT included as part of your organization’s membership.
+When a chamber or business association joins B:CIVIC, their employees are able to attend any B:CIVIC event, except special affinity groups for which they are not eligible (e.g., non-CEOs can’t attend the annual CEO Think Tank.)
+While we hope that you share information about membership and special events open to the public to your members, they are NOT included as part of your organization’s membership.
 Each of your business members will need to apply for their own membership.

 Can government agencies be members?